Hypotaurocyamine kinase

-Thus, the two substrates of this enzyme are ATP and hypotaurocyamine, whereas its two products are ADP and Nomega-phosphohypotaurocyamine.
+The enzyme characterised from sipunculid worms converts hypotaurocyamine to N-phosphohypotaurocyamine by transferring a phosphate group from the cofactor, adenosine triphosphate (ATP), which is converted to adenosine diphosphate (ADP).
+There is evidence that the gene encoding this enzyme evolved from one coding for arginine kinase.
+The reaction is reversible for the phosphagen product.

 This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing groups (phosphotransferases) with a nitrogenous group as acceptor.
 The systematic name of this enzyme class is ATP:hypotaurocyamine N-phosphotransferase.